makenzierollins28/cmcs-mescop/How_to_Update_The_Website.md

-# Quick Guide to Editing This Page
+# Quick Guide to Editing the MES CoP Website

-This page uses **Markdown** and a small amount of **HTML**.
+This page uses the **Markdown** language and a small amount of **HTML**.
 You do **not** need to know how to write code to make most updates.
 Most changes involve editing text or copying an existing table row.

 ## Common Notation You'll See